gold-silver-copper/soft_ratatui/README.md

 ## Status

-Mostly complete, comments and suggestions are appreciated.
+Comments and suggestions are appreciated.